 We provide two separate interfaces to Adobe PDF Library, one for Java code, and the other for the Microsoft .NET environment.

 Program code and samples

-The Java and .NET Interface is a set of source code, program samples, and libraries, JAR files for Java and Dynamic Link Library (DLL) files for Windows.
+The Java and .NET Interface provides a set of program samples, JAR files for Java, and Dynamic Link Library (DLL) files for Windows.
 For Windows platforms these program and support files appear under directories called DotNET and Java.
-Apple systems would use the Java directory.
+Non-Windows systems include the Java directory.